ZhengyuLeung/BasicLFSR-plus/README_LFSSR.md

-# 🧩 BasicLFSR-plus: LFSSR Branch
+# 🧩 BasicLFSR-plus: LFSSR track
-This branch contains the implementation of Light Field (LF) Spatial Super-Resolution (SR) based on our BasicLFSR-plus framework.
+This track contains the implementation of Light Field (LF) Spatial Super-Resolution (SR) based on our BasicLFSR-plus framework.

 ## 📂 Dataset Preparation